z3h4/useful-commands/HTML & CSS/css.md

   2. `align-items`: align along vertical axis.
 Values could be `start`, `end`, `center` etc.

 - The default value of these properties is `stretch`.
+- Set these property in the container.

-### Aligning the grid
+### Aligning the grid inside it's container

-- By default the grid is aligned to left.
+- By default the grid is aligned to the left side of it's container.
+- We have 2 properties to align the grid inside it's container.
   - We can use `justify-content` to align it horizontally.
   - We can use `align-content` to align it vertically.

 ### Apply gap between rows and columns